Kaikei-e/How-I-live-with-SAD-WIP/english/english.md

 ### Naturally, I am not in remission yet, and the focus will be on describing my progress.

 <br>

+### I'm going to write what I believe to be a cliché but a truth.<br>

+- The only way to recover is to steadily build up your confidence, to accumulate small success stories that " I did it!", and to accumulate small successes, making progress little by little.
+In this way, even if you feel like dying from a panic attack, you still have to steadily increase your experience.
+- Also, keep your distance from people who despise you (not criticize you).
+- It is important to find people who affirm you, and to have experiences that make you feel accepted by them.<br>

 ### Who I am?
 - Working as a software engineer in Tokyo.